faasm/faasm/README.md

 Faasm provides multi-tenant isolation, yet allows functions to share regions of memory.
-These shared memory regions give low-latency concurrent access to data, and are synchronised globally to support large-scale parallelism.
+These shared memory regions give low-latency concurrent access to data, and are synchronised globally to support large-scale parallelism across multiple hosts.

 Faasm combines software fault isolation from WebAssembly with standard Linux tooling, to provide security and resource isolation at low cost.
 Faasm runs